 WhatsApp Scam Email

 This email poses as a popular mobile phone app called “WhatsApp” claiming it has an incoming voice message for the user.
 Inside the email is a video message that if played will add malware to your device or bring you to a site that will add malware.
-Learn more about this and other WhatsApp scams.

 Credit Card Chip Scam Email